cyborguk/cyborguk.github.io/_posts/2025-06-05-self-hosted-bookmarking.md

 {: .image-caption}
 *Reading an article on my Kindle Scribe after downloading as epub*

-What I like about Readeck: easy installation, browser extension, epub downloads, fast & intuitive UI, good range of features.
+**What I like about Readeck**: easy installation, browser extension, epub downloads, fast & intuitive UI, good range of features.

-What I'd like to see: there's not much to dislike here.
+**What else I'd like to see**: there's not much to dislike here.
 Maybe a couple of tweaks to the UK might help me find the right option more easily (such as bookmark export/import), but it's a really minor niggle.
 A feature such as optional archival of the page using SingleFile would really be the cherry on top of the cake for me.
 I've seen it discussed positively in the Enhancement requests, so maybe it will be a future addition, even one that might replace my use of Archivebox for permanent archival of pages.
 One other [requested feature](https://codeberg.org/readeck/readeck/issues/424) is ingestion of RSS feeds.
 This is possible within Karakeep, and I would potentially find this useful too.

 ## Summary